 - In Texas, Charles Brooks, Jr., becomes the first person to be executed by lethal injection in the United States.

 - Apollo 17, the last Apollo moon mission, is launched.
 The crew takes the photograph known as The Blue Marble as they leave the Earth.

-- Battle of Sylhet rages between the Pakistani military and the Mukti Bahini.
+- The Battle of Sylhet is fought between the Pakistani military and the Mukti Bahini.

 - Pakistan President Yahya Khan announces the formation of a coalition government with Nurul Amin as Prime Minister and Zulfikar Ali Bhutto as Deputy Prime Minister.

 - Pope Paul VI and Patriarch Athenagoras I simultaneously revoke mutual excommunications that had been in place since 1054.

 - Instant replay makes its debut during the Army-Navy football game in Philadelphia, Pennsylvania, United States.

 - Prince Rainier III of Monaco revises the principality's constitution, devolving some of his power to advisory and legislative councils.

 - Chinese Civil War: The Government of the Republic of China moves from Nanking to Taipei, Taiwan.

 - A fire at the Winecoff Hotel in Atlanta, Georgia kills 119 people, the deadliest hotel fire in U.S. history.